 To conclude our list of top 10 Kenya tourist attractions is Kiunga Marine National Park.
 This park is part of the Lamu archipelago, a cluster of hot low – lying desert islands.
 The Islands run 60Km parallel to the Kenyan coastline.
-From the park, tourists can enjoy deep sea diving and enjoy the different species of fish and the beautiful coral reefs
+From the park, tourists can enjoy deep-sea diving and enjoy the different species of fish and the beautiful coral reefs

-Surrounded by calderas and mountain ranges, the Great Rift Valley that divides the country, snow-cloaked equatorial peaks of Mount Kenya and crystal-clear streams, National Parks that harbor obsidian caves and plains that hiss with natural geysers and hot springs, Kenya is indeed a stunning destination.
-To experience the romance of Kenya’s colorful colonial history captured in the film Out of Africa, head to Kenya for the most evocative and exciting adventure.
+Surrounded by calderas and mountain ranges, the Great Rift Valley that divides the country, snow-cloaked equatorial peaks of Mount Kenya and crystal-clear streams, National Parks that harbour obsidian caves and plains that hiss with natural geysers and hot springs, Kenya is indeed a stunning destination.
+To experience the romance of Kenya’s colourful colonial history captured in the film Out of Africa, head to Kenya for the most evocative and exciting adventure.